huggingface/transformers/README.md

 #### Cache directory

-`pytorch_pretrained_bert` save the pretrained weights in a cache directory which is located at (in this order of priority):
+`pytorch_transformers` save the pretrained weights in a cache directory which is located at (in this order of priority):

 - `cache_dir` optional arguments to the `from_pretrained()` method (see above),
 - shell environment variable `PYTORCH_PRETRAINED_BERT_CACHE`,
-- PyTorch cache home + `/pytorch_pretrained_bert/`
+- PyTorch cache home + `/pytorch_transformers/`
   where PyTorch cache home is defined by (in this order):
   - shell environment variable `ENV_TORCH_HOME`
   - shell environment variable `ENV_XDG_CACHE_HOME` + `/torch/`)
   - default: `~/.cache/torch/`

-Usually, if you don't set any specific environment variable, `pytorch_pretrained_bert` cache will be at `~/.cache/torch/pytorch_pretrained_bert/`.
+Usually, if you don't set any specific environment variable, `pytorch_transformers` cache will be at `~/.cache/torch/pytorch_transformers/`.

-You can alsways safely delete `pytorch_pretrained_bert` cache but the pretrained model weights and vocabulary files wil have to be re-downloaded from our S3.
+You can alsways safely delete `pytorch_transformers` cache but the pretrained model weights and vocabulary files wil have to be re-downloaded from our S3.

 ### Serialization best-practices